RoanokeDevelopment/Trivia/README.md

 Questions/Rewards are added under "pools", which could be treated as categories or "difficulty ranges".

-A quiz questionw will be put in chat every 10 minutes, and will timeout if not answered in 2 minutes.
+A quiz question will be put in chat every 10 minutes, and will time out if not answered in 2 minutes.

+If a player's inventory is full, or inserting the item goes wrong for some other reason, it is dropped in front of them.

 ![img.png](img.png)